jacquesboitreaud/OptiMol/generate/README.md

-generate_around.py : script to sample around a molecule in latent space usage : generate_around.py -m [smiles of seed compound] -N [number of molecules to sample] -o [name of output file]
+generate_around.py : script to sample around a molecule in latent space usage : generate_around.py -s [smiles of seed compound] -n [number of molecules to sample] -o [name of output file]

-generate_prior.py: script to generate molecules from normal prior. usage : generate_around.py -m [smiles of seed compound] -N [number of molecules to sample] -o [name of output file]
+generate_prior.py: script to generate molecules from normal prior.
+(TODO) usage : generate_around.py -s [smiles of seed compound] -n [number of molecules to sample] -o [name of output file]

 novelty.py :
 functions to assess novelty of generated compounds;